 Just browsing through our Tilburg page, you’ll be greeted with many suggestions that might tickle your traveller’s heel (a variation of getting your funny bone tickled).
 Visit Doloris when the sun is shining for their amazing rooftop views of the city.
 Is the sun being unreliable?
 Go there anyway.
 Doloris offers an out-of-this-world kind of experience in their maze.

 Don’t feel like chilling on a rooftop and you have your hiking boots?
-Did you know that Tilburg is also where the largest wildlife zoo in the Benelux is?
-The Safaripark Beekse Bergen is a safari-themed park where you can go through it either by boat, bus or your own car.
+Did you know that Tilburg has lots of nature to offer, and is also home to the largest wildlife zoo in the Benelux?
+The Safaripark Beekse Bergen is a safari-themed park that you can travel through either by boat, bus or your own car.

-For the more adventurous people, you can even go by foot.
+For the more adventurous people, you can even go on foot.
 It is open all year round!
-So visit the elephants, rhinos, lions, leopards, and buffalos, and see how they’re liking the Dutch weather There are more you can explore, and you can find out all about nature in Tilburg right here on our website.
+So visit the elephants, rhinos, lions, leopards, and buffalos, and see how they’re liking the Dutch weather.

-Gouda is only a 30-minute drive (according to Google) or 20-minute train ride away from Rotterdam.
-Or if you’re feeling particularly fit, hop on your bike for one and a half hours away and you’re there!
+Gouda is only a 30-minute drive (according to Google) or a 20-minute train ride away from Rotterdam.
+Or if you’re feeling particularly fit, hop on your bike for one and a half hours, and you’re there!

 You can go to the Gouda cheese market and relish in one of the Dutch addictions.
 Or you can wander around the city centre and go explore the Sint Janskerk or their famous city hall.
 They have other gorgeous buildings showing you how amazing Dutch architecture is.
-Or visit Jurassic Golf Adventure Park in Gouda.
+Looking for another option?
+Visit Jurassic Golf Adventure Park in Gouda.
 Trust me, you will not regret it!

 No list of day trips from Rotterdam is complete without a mention of The Hague.
-A city full of embassy and government buildings, visit here if you are getting tired of the modern architecture.
+A city full of embassy and government buildings —visit The Hague if you are getting tired of the modern architecture.

 Want to visit the whole of the Netherlands for a day trip?
 Yes, it’s possible.
-Visit Madurodam for a small taste of a country that is already arguably a little small.
+Visit Madurodam for a small taste of a country that is already arguably rather small.
 This interactive miniature park also teaches you a little bit about the history and culture of the Netherlands.
-It’s an absolute treat for anyone of any age, so get this on your list!
+It’s an absolute treat for people of all ages, so get this on your list!

 Aah, good ol’ Amsterdam!
-A city that is (unfortunately) on everyone’s ‘Dutch cities to visit’ list, the capital of the country has evolved into a top tourist destination.
-It is a burgeoning city that continues to grow.
-It attracts tourists, Dutchies, and expats alike, but is it with good reason?
+A city that is (unfortunately) on everyone’s “Dutch cities to visit” list — the capital has evolved into a top tourist destination.
+It is a burgeoning city that continues to grow, attracting tourists, Dutchies, and expats alike.
+But is it with good reason?